magento/merchdocs/src/stores/security-google-recaptcha.md

      - For **Google API Website Key**, enter the website key that was created for this reCAPTCHA type when you registered your Google reCAPTCHA account.

-     - Enter the **Google API Secret Key** that is associated with your Google reCAPTCHA account.
+     - For **Google API Secret Key**, enter the secret key that is associated with your Google reCAPTCHA account.

       - Choose the **Invisible Badge Position** to be used on each page.
 Options: Inline / Bottom Right / Bottom Left